 - any adult living with the child.

 If you don’t know where one or more of these people live now, the court will expect you to try very hard to find them.
 For example, it will expect you to look in the telephone directory for the area the person was living the last time you had contact with them.
 It will expect you to contact the U.S. Postal Service for the forwarding address of the person.
 It will expect you to contact the person’s last known place of employment, and relatives and friends.

 If you have contacted all of these people and agencies and still cannot find the person to serve them with copies of the court papers, you have to let the court know this.
 You do this by filling out and filing a "Declaration of Due Diligence."

 Some courts have local "Declaration of Due Diligence" forms that you can use to let the court know what you have done to contact each person.
-If you live in Contra Costa County, CA, you can use the local form: Declaration Regarding Notice (Form GC-02).

 If your court does not have a local form, you could use the general:

 AFTER YOU HAVE WRITTEN EVERYTHING YOU WANT TO SAY….